TonichaB/cleaning-blog/README.md

 - [Secret Key Generator](https://djecrety.ir/) - Used to generate the required secret key variables for the site.
 - [Noopender and Noreferrer](https://stackoverflow.com/questions/50709625/link-with-target-blank-and-rel-noopener-noreferrer-still-vulnerable) - Used to understand the purpose of the two when considering site vulnerability following certian links.
 - [Django Password Hashing Framework](https://docs.djangoproject.com/en/5.1/topics/auth/passwords/#:~:text=By%20default%2C%20Django%20uses%20the,of%20computing%20time%20to%20break.) - the Django documentation has helped me in ensuring my site has been set up with the function of hashing passwords for additional security.
-- [ChatGPT](https://chatgpt.com/) - I have found ChatGPT to be very useful in assisting me to debug features within the project.
+- [ChatGPT](https://chatgpt.com/) - I have found ChatGPT to be very useful in assisting me to debug issues within the project.
 - The Code Institute learning portal has also been referred to throughout the development process to ensure I have the correct understanding on what is needed to build the site.
 - [Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) - This site contains useful guidance on the javascript fetch API which has been utilised within various functions in the JavaScript file for this project.
 - [Stack Overflow](https://stackoverflow.com/questions/62879957/how-to-implement-a-like-system-in-django-templates)- This particular page was used as a reference point when building the 'Like' system model within the site.